samhohcm/Robot-Kinematics-Remote-Worksheet-1/index.md

         <br><br>
         <li>If your robot arm isn't moving then there maybe something wrong with your connections! -> Check your battery is switched on and check all your wires are securely in their connections (give them a gentle tug).</li>
         <br><br>
-        <li>If you accidently press the microbit symbol the code will switch to control motor #2, we don't want this at the moment, so if you do see the number 2 being displayed then just press the microbit symbol on the microbit once to reselect motor #1!</li>
+        <li>If you accidentally press the microbit symbol the code will switch to control motor #2, we don't want this at the moment, so if you do see the number 2 being displayed then just press the microbit symbol on the microbit once to reselect motor #1!</li>
         </ul>
         <br> <br>